skvark/PyCrack/README.md

 ### Usage

 Just run the script and specify a file which contains md5 hashes.

+Example:

+python pycrack.py file_with_hashes
+python pycrack.py (this will ask for the file)

 Output will be saved to output.txt, script prints into command line too.